 About this course

-Exploring, experimenting and creating experiences and applications in augmented, mixed and virtual realities, projection mapping and sensor-based media.
+Exploring, experimenting and creating experiences and applications in augmented, extended, mixed and virtual realities, installation, performance, and sensor-based media.

-- This Immersive Media postgraduate course will explore storytelling, experience design and development with immersive technology such as Virtual Reality, Augmented Reality and Mixed Reality
+- This Immersive Media postgraduate course will explore storytelling, experience design and development with immersive and creative technology

 - Taught in a city with a long history of innovation across games, film and creative technology (Immersive Economy Report, 2019)

 - Dedicated lab spaces and access to a range of production facilities across the Screen School and the Liverpool School of Art and Design.
-Including a range of specialist VR, AR and MR capture and display technologies and headsets, Green Screen Studios, Projection Mapping
+Including a range of specialist VR, AR and MR development and display (headsets, spectacles, projection) technologies

 - Looking at the application of immersive content and technology across a range of sectors